Final College Football Playoff Projections, Pairings for Every Bowl Game

 TaxSlayer Gator Bowl: Auburn vs. Miami

-As with the previous tier, changes here were few and far between from one week ago, and they were primarily a trickle-down effect from LSU replacing Washington State in the New Year's Six bowls.
+As with the previous tier, changes here were few and far between from one week ago, and they were primarily a trickle-down effect from when LSU replaced Washington State in the New Year's Six bowls.
 Prior to last Tuesday's rankings show, I assumed the two-loss Cougars would be ranked ahead of the three-loss Tigers.
 However, LSU was No. 10 and Washington State was No. 13, so some changes were necessary.

 Because of that shift, the SEC's Mississippi State moved up to the next tier and Vanderbilt moved here from the previous one.
 It also impacted the Pac-12, bumping Oregon down to this tier and enabling the conference to fill its affiliation with the Cheez-It Bowl (Arizona State).

 Without a close runner-up, the most entertaining game of this group should be the Liberty Bowl, provided you're entertained by high-octane passing attacks and minimal defense.
-Drew Lock and Taylor Cornelius might combine for 900 passing yards against those mutually ineffective secondaries.
+Missouri's Drew Lock and Oklahoma State's Taylor Cornelius might combine for 900 passing yards against those mutually ineffective secondaries.

 As far as the secondary ticket market is concerned, though, the best game would be Auburn vs. Miami in the Gator Bowl.
-It was a woefully disappointing season for both of those preseason AP Top 10 teams, but those fan bases will travel—and neither one needs to travel all that far to Jacksonville.
+It was a woefully disappointing season for both of those preseason AP Top 10 teams, but those fanbases will travel—and neither one needs to travel all that far to Jacksonville, Florida.

 Keep an eye out for this Belk Bowl matchup, too.
-Not only would both teams be well-represented in Charlotte, but both Ryan Finley and Jake Bentley will be looking to make big final impressions on NFL scouts.
-(Bentley isn't a senior, but there's a non-zero chance he'll declare.)
-That game is going to get completely over-shadowed by the College Football Playoff semifinals and the Peach Bowl, but it could be an entertaining affair all the same.
+Not only would both teams be well-represented in Charlotte, North Carolina, but both NC State's Ryan Finley and South Carolina's Jake Bentley will be looking to make big final impressions on NFL scouts.
+(Bentley's a junior, but there's a non-zero chance he'll declare.)
+That game will get overshadowed by the College Football Playoff semifinals and the Peach Bowl, but it could be an entertaining affair all the same.

 Top Non-New Year's 6 Bowls